JstRelax/web-www-v2/content/newsroom/articles/securing-the-digital-world-no-we-don-t-steal-credentials.en.md

 The problem of leaked credentials is rapidly increasing.
 Usernames and passwords are often stolen through methods such as malware, phishing, or hacking.
 Once obtained, these stolen credentials are sold, traded, and exchanged on a large scale.
 Cybercriminals who acquire a set of usernames and passwords no longer need advanced technical skills to infiltrate a company or an individual's account.
 Leaked credentials can be compared to an envelope with an address on it, inside of which is a key to the front door.
 And unlike physical keys, passwords often work on multiple doors because people have the habit of reusing username and password combinations.
 If multi-factor authentication (MFA) is not enabled during the login process, this is all the criminals need to access your home, your company, and your sensitive data.

 As volunteers, we have taken it upon ourselves to inform victims of cybercrime—not only those with vulnerable systems but also those whose credentials have been leaked online.
 Would you like to read more about how we deal with leaked credentials?
 Please visit our [CSIRT Page](https://csirt.divd.nl/credentials/).

+### Are leaked credentials a security vulnerability?

+Yes, leaked credentials can be considered an example of a cybersecurity vulnerability.
+Both leaked credentials and vulnerabilities (CVE’s) can be exploited by cybercriminals.
+A leaked credential set often leads to security breaches or attacks, just as an unpatched vulnerability can be exploited to gain unauthorized access or cause damage.

 ### Cases involving leaked credentials